Warming & Precipitation Stripes

 Source: German Weather Service, processed by LANUV NRW

 The climate scientist Ed Hawkins developed a simple but concise symbolization to visualize climate change.
-The so-called "Warming & Precipitation Stripes" or "Temperature and Precipitation Stripes" visualize the warming and weather trends on our planet for the years 1881-2023 in a simple and impressive way.
+The so-called "Warming & Precipitation Stripes" or "Temperature and Precipitation Stripes" visualize the warming and weather trends on our planet for the years 1881-2024 in a simple and impressive way.
 Each stripe pattern represents the mean annual temperature or mean precipitation of a year for a specific location or region, with colors ranging from blue (for cooler temperatures or years with high precipitation) to red (for warmer temperatures or relative drought).
 The progressive global warming is thus clearly visible at a glance.
 The data is plotted chronologically since the start of measurement.
-The individual years are shown as color-coded stripes, with the coldest year appearing in dark blue and the warmest in dark red.
-For North Rhine-Westphalia, the range extends from the minimum annual average temperature of 7.4 °C, which occurred in 1888, to the maximum of 11.2 °C, which was reached in 2023.
+The individual years are shown as color-coded strips, with the coldest year appearing in dark blue and the warmest in dark red.
 It is easy to see that the red stripes have increased in recent decades.
-The years 1881-2023 are currently shown.
+The years 1881-2024 are currently shown.

 The following values are to be mentioned for Hilden: